Mutual detectability: a targeted SETI strategy that avoids the SETI Paradox: Introduction

 In this paper I examine the how game theory may be used both to enhance the success potential for targeted SETI and also to consider the question of whether the incentive for METI is shared equally, regardless of questions concerning potential dangers.
 The implicit role of game theory in SETI has recently been made explicit by \cite{Wright2017,2020arXiv200801817W}.
 He points out that SETI is a good example of a class of games that are coordination games between two cooperative but non-communicating participants.
 In such games considerations of incentives, constraints and predicted behaviour motivate the adoption of favoured choices by the participants, referred to as Schelling points.
 Schelling points can therefore provide a higher than random chance of a successful outcome.

 This paper is structured as follows.
 In Section~\ref{sec:mutual} I propose {\em mutual detectability} as a principle by which SETI-capable civilisations may engage in targeted SETI in order to enhance the chance of successful communication.
 The principle comprises four laws, the last of which enables a decision on who has the greater game-theory incentive to engage in METI.
 The principle of mutual detectability highlights that, since game-theory incentive may not be equally shared, the prospect of the ``Great Silence'' raised by the SETI Paradox represents an unstable solution and should be unlikely to occur if SETI-capable civilizations are common.
 Section~\ref{transit} considers the specific example of targeted SETI towards transiting HZ planets located in the ETZ to illustrate how the principle can be applied.
-I show that, in this example at least, we do not have a game-theory incentive to engage in METI.
+I show that civilizations on HZ planets located around sub-solar luminosity hosts have game-theory incentive to transmit to us.
+From a SETI perspective, a good strategy for us would therefore be to undertake a transit survey for such planets and then engage in targeted SETI towards them.
+For this specific subset of systems at least, we do not have a game-theory incentive to engage in METI.
 The paper is summarised in Section~\ref{discuss}.